Code-Institute-Submissions/getMyTattoo/README.md

 * **:bookmark_tabs: Surface Plane**

-The absence of colours is dominant in this website.
+The absence of colours is dominant on this website.

 I decided to make black and grey the main characters of the design because I wanted to give the feeling of ink and tattoos on the screen.